-The PMS software is a system which allows vessel owners and operators to schedule and plan maintenance of the vessel.
+The Planned Maintenance System (PMS) software allows vessel owners and operators to schedule and plan maintenance of the vessel.

 The master copy of the PMS is located on the vessel, and a duplicate copy with reduced functionality is located shore side typically used by Operations Manager or owner.
 The owner is able make changes (for example create and delete jobs and change schedules) but does not enable them to issue work orders or enter work done.
 Any changes the owner makes can be relayed to the vessel in an ‘update file’ sent as an attachment to an email or, for vessels with internet access, via the internet.

 The basic system requirements required for the PMS are: